 Slate or Navy and White

 A popular trend in home exteriors is broad, white trim.
-If your home has a wide frame, you can make it pop with white paint against a dark slate gray or a navy blue.
+If your home has a wide frame, you can make it pop with white paint against a dark slate gray or navy blue.
 White borders create high contrast, and a blue-gray can look both moody and inviting.
 It’s hard to go wrong with blue, which is the most common favorite color and even has a calming effect.
 Within the dark blues range, homeowners can choose from a deep, oceanic teal to a grayish blue bordering on black.

 Brown With Warm Neutrals

 Either way, it looks great paired with light, warm accents like beiges, creams, and grays.
 We also recommend combining it with metal bronze or copper accents.
-Bronze metal porch lights and even small details like door handles will look excellent against a bronze paint color.
+Bronze metal porch lights and even small details like door handles will look excellent against a bronze color.
 More bold pairings include copper metal roofs or gutters.
 For a brighter color scheme, you could also choose a warm cream, beige, or even green-gray as your principal color with bronze accents on your doors and shutters or window frames.

 Dark, Moody Gray With a Pop of White

-While gray may be a timeless and popular exterior paint color, most homes tend to stick to light, warm neutrals.
+While gray may be a timeless and popular exterior color, most homes tend to stick to light, warm neutrals.
 Going with a dark gray is a bold new trend that puts a new twist on a classic color scheme.
 You can find elegance and sophistication in deep charcoal against a white trim or by itself.
 Another option could be a medium gray as the dominant color, with a darker gray for trim and accents.

 Pale Gray and Brick Red